Skip to main content

 Electrification and decarbonization in Europe and energy needs until 2040, policy and regulatory aspects, grid integration

-Integration of SMR and renewables into local and regional energy systems, including energy storage
+Integration of SMR into local and regional energy systems, including energy storage

 Role of nuclear energy for a CO2 neutral Europe